-Tristan Abbott makes his way up towards the barn, bundled up in a heavy jacket and scarf, eating an apple, with an occasional protest against the weather recently taking
+Tristan Abbott makes his way up towards the barn, bundled up in a heavy jacket and scarf, eating an apple, with an occasional protest against the weather recently taking a bitter turn.

 Abbott, 25, started his position as farm manager on Jan.
 6, and is the newest member of the team dedicated to maintaining Trevecca’s Urban Farm.